EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-sessionaction/vpn-sessionaction.md

 Comma-separated list of groups in which the user is placed when none of the groups that the user is a part of is configured on NetScaler Gateway.
 The authorization policy can be bound to these groups to control access to the resources.

 <b>Smartgroup</b>
-This is the group in which the user is placed when the sessionpolicy associated with this sessionaction succeeds.
-The vpn session policy will do the post auth EPA check and if the check succeeds the user is placed in the group specified with smartgroup.
-The is_member_of (http.req.user.is_member_of) expression can then be used with policies to check if EPA has passed on the user belonging to this smartgroup
+This is the default group that is chosen when the authentication succeeds in addition to extracted groups.
 Maximum value: 64

 <b>clientIdleTimeout</b>